smoqadam/gouter/README.md

-# gouter
-Yet another router for Go
+# Gouter: Yet another router for Go

 ### Why another router?

-First of all I'm learning Go and IMO, learning by doing is the best way to learn.
-Secondly, I used gorilla/mux router and negroni middleware but I didn't like them.
-As a PHP/JS developer the gorolla/mux and negroni was not so stright forward for me.
-So I wrote this for two reason:
+These are my reasons to write this:
  1. Learning Go
  2. Create simpler router
- 3. Making a router is fun and easy (-_-)
+ 3. Making a router is fun and easy
+ 4. To fight with my burnout (-_-)

 ### Todo

 - [x] Middlewares
 - [x] Support params in URL
 - [x] Send custom type to the handlers (Context)
 - [ ] More tests
+- [ ] Benchmark
 - [ ] Documentation
 - [ ] Get URL by route name
+- [ ] attach multiple context to the Request

 Installation